 Compared to other Citizenship/Residency by Investment programs globally, the EB-5 visa isn’t structured very attractively.
 For one, it’s more expensive than most countries’ programs (which average about $350,000 USD).
 The majority of other countries also do not require proof of job creation, and the investment can be made directly into a private real asset.
-However, the biggest hurdle for most prospective immigrants is the amount of time it takes for an EB-5 petition to be approved.
+However, the biggest hurdle for most prospective immigrants are the time delays for an EB-5 petition to be approved.

 Wait times for current EB-5 applicants will likely fall between 2.5 and 3.5 years (disregarding the decade-plus waits that mainland Chinese investors face due to retrogression).
 This is simply not competitive with programs that offer residency in a matter of weeks, or citizenship in a matter of months, through simpler means.